 - an MRI scan

-If a person tests positive for bacterial meningitis, the doctor will prescribe antibiotics designed to treat the infection.
+If a person tests positive for bacterial meningitis, the doctor will prescribe antibiotics.

 Doctors may treat fungal meningitis with antifungal medicines.

-A person with meningitis may need anti-seizure medicines as well as steroids to reduce brain inflammation.
+A person with meningitis may also need medications to prevent seizures, as well as steroids to reduce brain inflammation.

 People who may have a higher risk of meningitis include:

-- people who live in a community setting, such as a college dorm or adult care facility
+- people who live in close communities such as college dorms or adult care facilities

 - anyone with a weakened immune system